portasynthinca3/boss/README.md

 The current implementation is not the fastest, but it's a starting point to get things working.

+### Common (`boss_common` crate)
+Contains Hardware Abstraction Layers for platforms and various utilities.
+Both the emulator and the bootloader depend on this crate to do their jobs.

+### Bootloader (`boss_boot` crate)
+Initializes memory management, decompresses embedded images and executes the emulator.

 ### Base image
 On startup, the emulator loads the **BOSS base image** (`BOSBAIMA.TAR`) that